MD-Meetup/spa-development-with-vuejs/TALK.md

 - Using the correct lifecycle hooks.
 - Dynamically watching deep properties.
 - How to handle states.

-# Hickups

-- Storing the JWT (/ token)
-  - There is three options in storing the Token, these are:
+- Storing the JWT (/ token), There is three options in storing the Token, these are:
   - Cookie (server side)
     - The http only cookie is a rather secure way of storing the token When using a http only cookie + ssl (if you dont use ssl you're a nut xoxo), there is practically no way to have It snooped, not by xss (http only), and not by mitm (man in the middle).
   - Cookie (client side)
-      -
+    - //
   - LocalStorage (client side)
-      -
+    - //
 - Splitting components and views (/ pages)
   - It is a best practice to separate the components and the views, this gives a clear indication on what the router may target, and it keeps your directory clean.
   - Refreshing
     This also prevents "refresh issues", lets say one component is used for 2 routes, this means that when we go from `/a` to `/b` the actual component will not change, thus giving us the issue that our view isn't refreshed,
 - Permissions.
 - XSRF.
 - SEO.